How to Incorporate in Alaska Vs. How to Start a Alaska LLC

 What about a single-member LLC?

-If you’re the sole member of your LLC, fill out Schedule C as part of Form 1040 to show your LLC’s income counts towards your personal income tax returns.
-If your business is considered “specialty income,” then you may have to file Schedules E,F, or J instead of Schedule C.
+If you’ve set your LLC up as a sole proprietorship, fill out Schedule C as part of Form 1040 to show your LLC’s income counts towards your personal income tax returns.
+If your business is considered “specialty income”, then you may have to file Schedules E,F, or J instead of Schedule C.

 What if my LLC has multiple members?

-If your LLC has more than one member and is taxed as a partnership, then you will file Form 1065 and distribute a Schedule K-1 to all members, showing their portion.
+If your LLC is a partnership, then you will file Form 1065 and distribute a Schedule K-1 to all members, showing their portion.
 Each member’s specific amount will reflect the LLC’s profits and their ownership share.
-This amount will count towards personal income and be taxed at that rate.
+This amount will count towards personal income and be taxed as that rate.

 What information is required on these various LLC tax return forms?